SebastianKoller/Finger-Classification/README.md

 ![image](https://user-images.githubusercontent.com/90881660/179855081-24058c39-6c8a-4dca-a17e-5e935ed6820f.png)
 ## Installation and Execution
-### Testing our pre-trained model
-1. Open *FingersClassification.ipynb* on Google Colab.
-2. Upload *fingers_dataset_modified.zip* and *FingersModel* into the session storage.
-(This can be done by selecting the "Files" icon in the left toolbar, followed by the "Upload Session Strorage" icon.)
-3. Navigate to the **Setup Section** in the notebook and run all cells.
-(This can be done easily by collapsing the section and clicking the play button)
-4. Ignore the Training Section and navigate to the **Testing Section** and run the code block inside.
-The output of this block displays the testing results using our pre-trained model.
 ### Create and test model from scratch
 1. Open *FingersClassification.ipynb* on Google Colab.
 2. Upload *fingers_dataset_modified.zip* into the session storage.
 (This can be done by selecting the "Files" icon in the left toolbar, followed by the "Upload Session Strorage" icon.)